Lake Waikaremoana & Gentle Annie

 From $1215 per person

 This tour features two internal routes not often travelled by the independent traveller but extremely interesting and historical areas.
 South-East of Rotorua is the Kaingaroa Plain, now covered by the 162,000-hectare Kaingaroa Forest, the largest plantation forest in the Southern Hemisphere.
 Here the road runs through a seemingly endless avenue of pine trees.
-In the centre of the region is the Te Urewera National Park, which enriches Lake Waikaremoana in the southeast and reaches towards the Bay of Plenty.
+In the centre of the region is the Te Urewera National Park, which encompasses Lake Waikaremoana in the southeast and reaches towards the Bay of Plenty.
 The Gentle Annie Route is now a lot gentler on travellers than it used to be.
 Here you’ll find picturesque high-country sheep stations like Erewhon and Springvale.
 Erewhon – “nowhere” backwards – takes its name from Samuel Butler’s influential 1872 novel.
 It’s an apt name for such an isolated place.

 Friday 11 October – Tuesday 15 October 2019 (5 Days)

 Day 1 Friday 11 October 2019 HAMILTON TO WAIROA (D)